iitmcvg/iitmcvg.github.io/_pages/about.md

 "
 intro:
-  - excerpt: 'We began as a small group of likeminded people on September 2009 with a vision of building a team of students with deep expertise in the technology of Computer Vision.'
+  - excerpt: 'We began as a small group on September 2009 with a vision of building a team of students with  expertise in Computer Vision.'
 feature_row:
   - image_path: /assets/images/about/IARC.jpg
     alt: "placeholder image 1"